appatalks/chatgpt-html/README.md

 - GPT-4 Support (Needs Testing)
 - Model Selection, Multiple languages, and Print Conversation.
 - Convert to Speech using Amazon Polly's Text-to-Speech service.
-- Use Google Search with the Keywork "Google"
+- Use Google Search with the Keyword "Google"
 - Additional scraped data with scripts
 - Basic Error handling